byronwolfman/real_ip_facter/README.md

-# Consume CDN IP Addresses through Facter
+# Consume Cloudflare and Fastly IP Addresses through Facter

 ## What is this?